dennisli23/HandwrittenDigitsSVM/README.md

 # HandwrittenDigitsSVM
 Training a Support Vector Classifier to read handwritten digits using Python libraries such as scikit-learn.
+Class assignment @ UCLA.